Sumit-Ks1/backend-dev/Readme.md

 ## Then I connected database with my backend.
 For that I have to first create a database and then connect it through a link which I get from that , basically I have to copy that link to .env file(dotenv is a lightweight npm package that automatically loads environment variables from a .env file into the process.env object) as it contains the sensitive info and that is my database link and its password (assigned to a variable) .
 And we will then connect it through mongoose line mongoose.connect(`${process.env.VariableName}/${DB_NAME}) in index.js file in db folder .
 ## Made utils to make them use different in files multiple times .
 Therefore I made the code Write once Use Anywhere.
 ## In utils, we are having ApiError.js , so that any error come in website , it goes through ApiError.js , for this we need to include middlewares in between them (Errror to reach ApiError.js).
-## We use mongoose-aggregate-paginate-v2 simplifies pagination for Mongoose aggregation results, making it easier to work with large datasets.
+## mongoose-aggregate-paginate-v2 simplifies pagination for aggregated results in Mongoose, allowing you to efficiently handle large datasets while maintaining flexibility in customization.
 ## bycrypt middleware ensures that the password is hashed before saving it to the database, but only if the password has been modified during the save operation.
 ## utils folder is for reusing files and its code anywhere.
 ## JWT middleware